-SKT CLKFRQ nnl [nn2]
+SET CLKFRQ nn1 [nn2]

-This function requires privilege level 5 or greater and provides an easy means for the user to fine tune the time of day clock.
+This function requires privilege level of 5 and provides an easy means for the user to fine tune the time of day clock.
 If, for whatever reason, the time of day is not accurate, this function may be used to adjust the physical interval of time between "ticks" of the clock.
-The two values nnl and nn2 are used for gross and fine adjustments, respectively.
+The two values nn1 and nn2 are used for gross and fine adjustments, respectively.
 Any values entered will replace the current values so it is advised that you use the SHOW CLKFRQ command to determine the current values first before adjusting them with the SET CLKFRQ command.

-Decreasing the value of either or both parameters makes the time of day clock run faster-Increasing the value of either or both parameters makes the time of day clock run slower.
+Decreasing the value of either or both parameters makes the time of day clock run faster--Increasing the value of either or both parameters makes the time of day clock run slower.
 Decreasing one parameter and increasing the other parameter will have a combined effect on the speed of the time of day clock.

-SET DATE ma/dd/yy
+SET DATE mm/dd/yy

-This function requires privilege level 5 or greater and allows the user to change the system date. mm/dd/yy indicates that the user types the month, day, and year that he wishes the system date set to.
+This function requires privilege level of 5 and allows the user to change the system date. mm/dd/yy indicates that the user types the month, day, and year that he wishes the system date set to.

-Leading zeros are not required and the slash (/) delimeter may be replaced with any of the following characters $\cdot/-+:!"\#\%\&'=@'<>?$
+Leading zeros are not required and the slash (/) delimeter may be replaced with any of the following characters ./-+:!"#\$%&'=@'<>?